 Entrance to Mammoth Cave National Park is free, although there is a fee for cave tours.
-Due to covid measures, only the Extended Historic Cave Tour, offered as a self-guided tour, will be available until further notice.
-The park is open year-round, but may close for severe weather.
+The park is open year-round, except for December 25, but may close for severe weather.
 Activities and programs vary by season.
 Call (270) 758-2180 for current information.
 See the "Things to Do" chapter for more information and see the "Caves" chapter for specific information and charts on the cave tours.